The Feast Days

 ✓ Correct.
 Rosh Chodesh means head of the month.
 Rosh means head or beginning and Chodesh means month, from chadash meaning new or renewed.
 It marks the beginning of each Hebrew month at the new moon.

 ✗ Rosh Chodesh means head of the month.
-It marks the beginning of each Hebrew month at the new moon, and was itself an appointed time in the Tanakh with special offerings and trumpet blasts.
+It marks the beginning of each Hebrew month at the new moon, and was itself an appointed time in the Hebrew Bible (Old Testament) with special offerings and trumpet blasts.

 2. According to Isaiah 66:23, what two appointed times does YaHoWaH say all flesh will observe in the future?